 Study one or more foreign languages

 Musicians practice their art internationally.
 You are likely to perform music with texts in foreign languages, and to work with musicians from all over the world.
-Significant musical scholarship and criticism are in foreign languages.
+Significant musical scholarship and criticism exist in languages other than English.
 If you seek advanced degrees in music, reading fluency in one or more foreign languages is often required.
-Since foreign languages are difficult for many people, you should begin acquiring knowledge and skills in at least one foreign language as early as possible.
+Since languages are difficult for many people, you should begin acquiring knowledge and skills in at least one foreign language as early as possible.
 Consult with your music teacher about which languages are best for you.

 Get a comprehensive high school education